-- When adding accessories, equipment, passengers and luggage to your vehicle, do not exceed the total weight capacity of the vehicle gross vehicle weight rating (GVWR) or gross axle weight rating (GAWR) as indicated on the Safety Compliance Certification Label.
-Consult your dealer for specific weight information. - The Federal Communications Commission (FCC) and Canadian Radio Telecommunications Commission (CRTC) regulate the use of mobile communications systems, such as 2-way radios, telephones and theft alarms that are equipped with radio transmitters.
-Any such equipment installed in your vehicle should comply with FCC or CRTC regulations and should be installed only by a qualified service technician. - Mobile communications systems may harm the operation of your vehicle, particularly if they are not properly designed for automotive use. - To avoid interference with other vehicle functions, such as the anti-lock brake system (ABS), amateur radio users who install radios and antennas onto their vehicle should not locate the amateur radio antennas in the area of the driver's side hood. - Electrical or electronic accessories or components that are added to the vehicle by the dealer or the owner may adversely affect battery performance and durability.
+- When adding accessories, equipment, passengers and/or luggage to your vehicle, do not exceed the gross vehicle weight rating (GVWR) or gross axle weight rating (GAWR) as indicated on the Safety Compliance Certification Label.
+Consult your dealer for specific weight information. - The Federal Communications Commission (FCC) and Canadian Radio Telecommunications Commission (CRTC) regulates the use of mobile communication systems, such as 2-way radios, telephones and theft alarms that are equipped with radio transmitters.
+Any such equipment installed in your vehicle should comply with FCC or CRTC regulations and should only be installed by a qualified service technician. - Mobile communication systems may harm the operation of your vehicle, particularly if they are not properly designed for automotive use. - To avoid interference with other vehicle functions, such as the anti-lock brake system (ABS), amateur radio users who install radios and antennas onto their vehicle should not locate the antenna in the area of the driver's side hood. - Electrical or electronic accessories or components that are added to the vehicle by the dealer or the owner may adversely affect battery performance and durability.